erost/ng-videosharing-embed/README.md

 <a href="http://www.youtube.com/watch?v=LOKyEt36Kjc" embed-video controls=0></a>
 ```

-Options are configured for each player, and allowed options are filtered using a whitelist.
+Player's options are unique for each video source.

-Note: camelCase options must be changed to dash-format
+For a list of available options, take a look at src/angular-embedplayer.js